How to Grow and Care for Heartleaf Philodendron (Philodendron scandens) Indoors

 Air Cleaning

-According to the NASA Clean Air Study, Philodendron scandens was found to be a good indoor air cleaner of common VOCs specifically trichloethylene.
+According to the NASA Clean Air Study, Philodendron scandens was found to be one of the best air-cleaning plants which removes trichloethylene from indoor air.

 Varieties